 \section{Abstract}

 The present paper studies the Dirichlet spaces in balls and upper-half Euclidean spaces.
-As main results, we give identical or equivalent characterizations of the Dirichlet norms in the respective contexts as in the classical 2-D disc case by Douglas and Ahlfors.
+As main results, we give identical characterizations of the Dirichlet norms in the respective contexts as for the classical 2-D disc case proved by Douglas and Ahlfors.

 {\em Mathematics Subject Classification}: 30G30, 30G35, 31B25 \\

 \C{\mathbb C}